BIR Chicken Dopiaza – Curry House Style Recipe (Step-by-Step Guide)

 Cooking Tips (Read This First)

-This Chicken Dopiaza is a fairly straightforward curry, but there are a couple of key things to get right.
+This Chicken Dopiaza is a fairly straightforward curry, but there are a couple of key stages that make all the difference.

-The most important part comes when frying this blended mix.
+The most important part comes when frying this blended mix, so take your time here.

 You’re not just heating it — you’re:

-This is what removes that raw onion taste and brings out a natural sweetness in the sauce.
+This stage is what removes any raw taste and brings out a natural sweetness in the sauce.

-If the mixture starts to look dry while cooking, just add a small splash of water and keep it moving.
+If the mixture starts to look dry, just add a small splash of water and keep it moving.

-Once this stage is done properly, the rest of the curry comes together nice and easily.
+Get this part right, and the rest of the curry comes together nice and easily.

 How to make Chicken Dopiaza

-1. To prepare the onion base, heat a little oil in a pan, then fry one chopped onion along with ginger and garlic until they become soft and lightly golden; add a splash of water and cook the mixture down, then blend it into a smooth paste, which serves as your “fake base gravy” and can be used in place of traditional base gravy if you aren’t using much.
+To prepare the onion base, heat a little oil in a pan and fry one chopped onion with the ginger and garlic until soft and lightly golden.
+Add a small splash of water, cook it down, then blend into a smooth paste.
+This acts as your “fake base gravy”, perfect if you’re not using a full base gravy.

-2. For Stage 2, start the curry by heating ghee or oil in a pan over medium-high heat, then add cardamom, cloves, cinnamon, bay leaves, and optionally cumin seeds; let them sizzle for 20–30 seconds to infuse the oil with their flavours, which is a classic curry house technique.
+For Stage 2, heat ghee or oil in a pan over medium-high heat.
+Add the cardamom, cloves, cinnamon, and bay leaves (and cumin seeds if using) and let them sizzle for 20–30 seconds to infuse the oil — a classic curry house technique.

-3. For Stage 3, build the sauce by adding your blended onion mix to the pan and frying it for 1–2 minutes; then add your ground spices along with a splash of water, cooking until the mixture thickens and the oil begins to separate—this is your first critical flavour stage.
+For Stage 3, add the blended onion mix and fry for 1–2 minutes.
+Stir in the ground spices with a splash of water (the leftover blending water is ideal) and cook until the mixture thickens and the oil begins to separate.

-4. For Stage 4, add tomato purée to the pan and cook it thoroughly for at least 2–3 minutes, allowing it to darken slightly, lose its sharp "tinny" taste, and start releasing oil again—this step is crucial for developing the sauce's depth of flavour.
+For Stage 4, add the tomato purée and cook it out for 2–3 minutes until it darkens slightly, loses its sharp taste, and begins to release oil again.

-7. For Stage 7—the Dopiaza moment—add chunky onion petals or pieces at this stage, not earlier; cook them for just 2–4 minutes so they soften slightly but retain some bite and fresh onion flavor, which is key to a proper Dopiaza and prevents the onions from becoming mushy.
+For Stage 7 — the Dopiaza moment — add the chunky onion petals at this stage, not earlier.
+Cook for just 2–4 minutes so they soften slightly but still retain a bit of bite.

 Chicken Dopiaza – FAQs